About the Cooperative Computing Tools

 For more advanced dynamic applications, take a look at the the Work Queue framework, which can be used to construct applications that consist of many asynchronous tasks running across multiple distributed systems.
 WQ has been used to build custom genome assemblers, ensemble molecular simulators, data analysis systems, and more.

 This software is used by a broad community of people in multiple fields, including high energy physics, molecular dynamics, bioinformatics, astronomy, economics, digital humanities, and more.
 We have an active mailing list and issue tracker, and we regularly interact with our users at annual meetings.
-It is production-ready: we have a regular engineering process, automated builds, and distribution through packaging channels such as Conda and Spack.
+It is production-ready: we have a regular engineering process, automated builds, and distribution through packaging channels such as Conda.

 CCTools is published by the Cooperative Computing Lab at the University of Notre Dame.
 We are a research group funded by the National Science Foundation and the Department of Energy to design, evaluate, and deploy software systems that enable new discoveries in many fields of science and engineering.
 We thrive on helping people to succeed, so if you have a challenging problem or just want to exchange ideas, then please get in touch -- we are eager to work with you.